This advisory announces vulnerabilities in the following Jenkins deliverables:

 The agent to controller security subsystem ensures that the Jenkins controller is protected from maliciously configured agents.
 Learn more.

 A path traversal vulnerability allowed agents to escape whitelisted directories to read and write to files they should not be able to access.

 Paths are now normalized before performing the access check to ensure they don’t escape allowed directories.

 The form validation code for a tool installer improperly checked permissions, allowing any user with Overall/Read permission to submit a HTTP GET request to any user specified URL, and learn whether the response was successful (HTTP 200) or not.

 Additionally, this functionality did not require POST requests be used, thereby allowing the above to be performed without direct access to Jenkins via Cross-Site Request Forgery attacks.

 The affected form validation code now properly checks permissions, and requires that POST requests be sent to prevent CSRF attacks.

 Gitlab Hook Plugin does not encrypt the Gitlab API token used to access Gitlab.
-This can be used by users with master file system access to obtain GitHub credentials.
+This can be used by users with Jenkins controller file system access to obtain GitHub credentials.